 Rationale: Vegetative remediation has become a promising, inexpensive, publicly accepted, and innovative technique for cleaning contaminated hazardous waste sites.
 This technique is best suited for sites of shallow contamination that are in the zone of impact for deep-rooted poplar trees.
 BTEX contamination is ideally suited for vegetative remediation.
 Being light, nonaqueous-phase liquid (LNAPL) contaminants, BTEX compounds are often located near the surface at hazardous waste sites.
-BTEX contamination is also ubiquitous in today's environment, and many of these sites are located at rural and abandoned sites where little money is available for more expensive traditional remediation.
+BTEX contamination is also ubiquitous in today's environment, and many of these sites are located in rural and abandoned areas where little money is available for more expensive traditional remediation.

-Approach: This research will attempt to determine whether vegetative remediation with poplar trees is a fundamental approach for remediation of BTEX-contaminated sites.
-Poplar uptake of BTEX compounds will be monitored and translocation within plant tissues will be studied.
-Plant tissues and aerial compartments will be examined to measure accumulation in plant tissues and volatilization from leaf surfaces, respectively.
+Approach: This research explores whether vegetative remediation with poplar trees is a fundamental approach for remediation of BTEX-contaminated sites.
+Poplar uptake of BTEX compounds is being monitored and translocation within plant tissues is studied.
+Plant tissues and aerial compartments are examined to measure accumulation in plant tissues and volatilization from leaf surfaces, respectively.
 Poplars are widely adapted to a wide variety of temperate and boreal environments; they are fast growing, hardy, and easily reproduced from parental cuttings; they are easily rooted at variable and great depths; and they have been successfully grown from tissue cultures.

-Status: Work has centered on experimental apparatus design, method development, and experiments utilizing various compounds.
+Status: Work first centered on experimental apparatus design, method development, and experiments utilizing various compounds.
 Investigators have conducted uptake studies with the majority of these compounds in the reactors designed for this project.
-These reactors have been designed to contain the individual poplar cuttings and can accommodate growth of the cutting in either hydroponic growth solution or in soil media.
+These reactors have been designed to contain the individual poplar cuttings and can accommodate growth of the cutting either in hydroponic growth solution or in soil media.
 The reactors are constructed to contain and collect any VOCs released from the above-ground plant components.
 Reactors have proven to perform as expected in the laboratory setting.
-Mass balances for VOC experiments utilizing vigorously growing cuttings in the reactors have consistently been over 85%.
-The further improvement of mass balances is a point of focus in future research.
+Mass balances for VOC experiments utilizing vigorously-growing cuttings in the reactors have consistently been over 85%.
+Further improvement of mass balances is a point of focus in future research.
 Studies to determine structure activity relationships for the leaf volatilization of VOCs by poplar trees are also ongoing, and investigators are examining the impact soil processes have on phytoremediation of VOCs.
 The overall focus has been the quantification of volatilization, storage, and possible metabolization of specific compounds in poplar tree phytoremediation systems.
 The impact of soil processes on phytoremediation has been studied.
 This technology is being transferred to a 20-acre former refinery site.
-The site will be planted as a full-scale phytoremediation effort in April 1999.
-Further research is planned to develop adsorption isotherms for several different compounds.
-This project is in its fourth year.
+The site was planted as a full-scale phytoremediation effort in April 1999.
+The technology is also being transferred to a 2-acre site.
+This site is being used for a demonstration and greenhouse study for Unocal and Ashland Chemical Corporation.
+This project is in its fifth year.

-Technology Transfer and Outreach: This research has been the subject of five articles published in scientific journals.
+Technology Transfer and Outreach: This research has been the subject of several published articles.
 There have also been several presentations of this research at technical conferences.
-In 1999, technology transfer will occur via a full-scale phytoremediation effort in Charleston, VA.
+Technology transfer to two field sites is in progress.